cerule7/Guess-Who/README.txt

 - 'demo': play as a human against the neural network
 - 'none': the NN plays against itself

-You can switch between modes by changing agentType in the neural network files.
+The optimal agent is based off the strategy proposed by Dr. Mihai Nica in the paper "Optimal Strategy in "Guess Who?": Beyond Binary Search", available at https://arxiv.org/abs/1509.03327.

 ----------------------------------------------------------------------------------------------------------------------------------------